-- 7.85.
-Based on findings within the HEDNA, HEDNA Update and Sustainability Assessment of Cross-Boundary Options studies, a range of options for the District Plan housing provision figure have been identified for appraisal. - 7.86.
-The HEDNA Update has established the baseline Objectively Assessed Need as 671dpa, and that 24dpa should be added to this to account for Market Signals.
-Therefore, in order to meet its housing need, a minimum of 695dpa should be provided for in the plan period.
+- 7.84.
+Based on findings within the HEDNA, HEDNA Update, HEDNA Addendum and Sustainability Assessment of Cross-Boundary Options studies, a range of options for the District Plan housing provision figure have been identified for appraisal. - 7.85.
+The HEDNA Addendum (August 2016) has established the baseline Objectively Assessed Need as 714dpa based on the CLG 2014-based Household Projections (released 2016).
+A further 16dpa should be added for vacancies and 24dpa should be added to account for Market Signals (as per Planning Practice Guidance).
+Therefore, in order to meet its housing need, a minimum of 754dpa should be provided for in the plan period.
 The Sustainability Assessment of Cross-Boundary Options, and on-going Duty to Co-Operate work, has identified a large amount of unmet need in adjacent and nearby local authority areas.
 Whilst it is not intended for Mid Sussex to meet all of this unmet need, it is expected to make a contribution.
-It has been concluded that assisting towards meeting Crawley and Brighton & Hove's unmet need are the two most appropriate areas. - 7.87.
+It has been concluded that assisting towards meeting Crawley and Brighton & Hove's unmet need are the two most appropriate areas. - 7.86.
 Any housing provision number must also be matched by housing supply.
-The Strategic Housing Land Availability Assessment (SHLAA) makes a site-by-site assessment of the suitability/availability/achievability of a number of potential sites, both strategic (500+ homes) and non-strategic, within the District.
+The Strategic Housing Land Availability Assessment (SHLAA) makes a site-by-site assessment of the suitability/availability/achievability of a number of potential sites, both strategic (500+ homes, as described at para 7.143) and non-strategic, within the District.
 Higher housing provision numbers will require more sites identified in the SHLAA to be developed, and will increase the likelihood of a need to develop sites of lower suitability.
 Sites in the SHLAA are assessed on an individual basis the assessments do not take into account the in-combination effects of two nearby/adjacent sites coming forward for development.
 Higher housing provision numbers will also increase the likelihood of the need to develop nearby/adjacent sites identified in the SHLAA.
-This will need to be accounted for here, and in individual site sustainability appraisals. - 7.88.
-The baseline information in section 3 and the Council's evidence base particularly where related to constraints, infrastructure and housing supply will be used in order to provide an evidential element to the provision number appraisals.
+This will need to be accounted for here, and in individual site sustainability appraisals.

-7.89.
+- 7.87.
+The baseline information in section 3 and the Council's evidence base particularly where related to constraints, infrastructure and housing supply will be used in order to provide an evidential element to the provision number appraisals. - 7.88.
 The Plan Provision options identified are:

-➢ Option A - 700dpa
+Option A - 700dpa